Giacomo Ricci

-Giacomo Ricci (born 30 March 1985 in Baveno) is an Italian racing driver.
+Giacomo Ricci (born 30 March 1985 in Baveno) is a former Italian racing driver.

 Career

 Formula BMW

 Ricci began his car racing career by driving in the German-based Formula BMW ADAC series in 2001 and 2002, with a best finish of seventh in the drivers' championship.

 Formula Renault

 Ricci also competed in one race of the Italian Formula Renault Championship in 2001, and competed in rounds of the two-litre German series and the European Cup in 2002.
 For 2003 he made a step down to the smaller engine category of the Spanish Formula Junior 1600 series, finishing fourth in the championship.
 He also drove in one race of the North American-based FRenault series during the year.
 In 2004 he drove in eight races of the World Series by Nissan (who share the same owners as Renault, the championship being rebranded as the World Series by Renault the following year).